Sustainability

 We have committed to lower our carbon footprint and are currently developing a robust process for measurement with a strong focus on lowering our Scope 1 and Scope 2 emissions.

-A planned expansion of our solar power infrastructure will generate an additional 183,000KwH of clean energy annually – a major switch away from fossil fuels lowering our CO2 emissions by up to 106,500kg per annum.
+Recent expansion of our solar power infrastructure has increased our total solar capacity to 613,035kWh of clean energy annually – a major switch away from fossil fuels saving 159 tonnes of CO2 per year.

 Reducing manufacturing waste